 Welcome to MammothSnowman.com - Winter 2023/24

-If you plan to be out skiing and riding the next few days, expect mid-day highs to be in the low to mid-40s.
-Nighttime lows will be in the lower 30s, and winds will increase out of the southwest at 20-30 MPH with gusts in the 40-50 MPH range above MC Coy Station.
+If you plan to be out skiing and riding the next few days, expect mostly sunny skies with mid-day highs in the low to mid-40s.
+Nighttime lows will be in the lower to mid 30s.
+By Thanksgiving mid days temperatures will start to drop and the NE winds will be returning to the area.

 >>> Here is the link to our complete Mammoth Weather Forecast, the Snowmaking Outlook, and the Long Range Discussion.